A portrait of Stefan Månsson, Material & Innovation Development Manager at Inter IKEA Group.

 HUVUDROLL plant balls being fried in a black frying pan on an induction hub.
 A hand is sprinkling chopped parsley over them.

-The plant-ball HUVUDROLL is both a delicious dish with a significantly lower climate footprint compared to a meat-based ball.
+The HUVUDROLL plant-ball is delicious and has a significantly lower climate footprint compared to a meat-based ball.

 Lastly, can you share what’s new in material innovation?